n-nizar/tableau-public-nnizar/README.md

 **Visualization**

-Click [here](https://public.tableau.com/app/profile/nithinnizar/viz/Europespathtoagreenfuture/EUsGreenFuture) to view the visualization on Tableau Public.
+View the interactive visualization on Tableau Public by clicking [here](https://public.tableau.com/app/profile/nithinnizar/viz/Europespathtoagreenfuture/EUsGreenFuture).

 ![EU's Path to a Green Future](<Images/EU's Path to a Green Future.png>)